-Nelson Mandela’s life and achievements are commemorated annually on July 18 with a global celebration known as Mandela Day.
-This day serves as a reminder for people, groups, and organisations to reflect on Mandela’s beliefs and principles and have a good influence on their own neighbourhoods.
-Get a brief idea about, a speech for your school assembly, essay competitions, speech competitions, and other activities on this Nelson Mandela International Day.
+Nelson Mandela’s life and achievements are commemorated annually on July 18 with a global celebration known as Nelson Mandela International Day.
+This day serves as a reminder for people, groups, and organisations to reflect on Mandela’s beliefs and principles and have a good influence on their neighbourhoods.
+Get a brief idea about a speech for your school assembly, essay competitions, speech competitions, and other activities on this Nelson Mandela International Day.

 Short Speech on Nelson Mandela